200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-15-JudgeHorrificTone.md

 1: Did you live?

 When time runs out:
-“Which of your Tones best matches Carly’s portrayal?
+â€œWhich of your Tones best matches Carlyâ€™s portrayal?
 Point to that player.
 Tai?
 Stacy?

-Carly, start at 3, -1 for only being pointed at 2/3 times for her portrayal, -2 for two points during others’ portrayals.”
+Carly, start at 3, -1 for only being pointed at 2/3 times for her portrayal, -2 for two points during othersâ€™ portrayals.â€

 GM, give a one-liner addendum to the scene for each character.
 3 critical success